apache/skywalking-java/docs/en/setup/service-agent/java-agent/Application-toolkit-meter.md

    </dependency>
 ```

-If you're using Spring sleuth, you could use [Spring Sleuth Setup](./../../backend/spring-sleuth-setup.md).
+If you're using Spring sleuth, you could use `Spring Sleuth Setup` at the OAP server.

 * `Counter` API represents a single monotonically increasing counter, automatic collect data and report to backend.
 ```java